rezahedi/visit-bamyan.com/source/_posts/bamyan-cultural-centre.md

   left: 806px
   thumbnail_align: right
   thumbnail_image: bamyan-cultural-centre/thumb_map.jpg
+  link: true
 ---
-Bamiyan Cultural Centre project is one of few projects which attempts to address these hopeful aspects of Afghanistan
+Bamiyan Cultural Centre project is one of few projects which attempts to address hopeful aspects of Afghanistan
 <!-- more -->
 Afghanistan has been seen as a country of strife and war, a nation fragmented by decades of conflict and ethnic tension.
 However, thousands of years of history and deeply refined culture of the country tells a whole different story.
 The country is a place of extraordinary resilience, where some of the world’s most ancient traditions mingled, where there are stunningly varied landscapes, where beauty, pride, and optimism are national characteristics.
 Afghans retain a deep well of hope for a better future.